 Summary: The Consumer Product Safety Commission bike helmet standard is required by law in the US.
 Some of the Snell Memorial Foundation standards are a bit more difficult to pass, but are not often used.
 ASTM continues to produce standards for other activities such as skating, skiing and downhill bicycle racing.
 Australia, Canada, Europe and others have bicycle helmet standards as well, and we discuss them below.
 We also have a summary standards comparison page.

 The CPSC standard uses a lab test drop of 2.0 meters on a flat anvil and 1.2 meters on a hemispheric and a curbstone anvil.
+Hot, cold and wet helmets must pass, with the headform sensor registering less than 300g.

 ASTM is active in improving and promoting its bicycle helmet standard.
 ASTM F1447replaced the Snell standard as the most widely used bike helmet standard in the mid-1990's.
 Manufacturers who made the switch felt that Snell was charging them too much for certification.